The Plan

 • hazardous materials incidents,

-• earthquake, tornado or other extreme weather conditions,
+• tornado or other extreme weather conditions,

 • emergency weather-related delays or closures.